eternaldensity/Sandcastle-Builder/README.md

 ## Changelog

+### 1.83
+- Fixed Glass Ceiling glass prices: they were all the same when they should not have been.

 ### 1.82
 - Version now number shows up on index whether it loads a saved game or not
 - Added a few words to redundancy